 She has been diagnosed with acute lymphoblastic leukaemia and her family were told earlier this year that she needed a blood stem cell donation.

 We’re delighted that following a world-wide appeal backed by celebrities such as Ed Sheeran and Beastie Boy, Ad Rock,Jasmi has recently found a suitable matching blood stem cell donor.

 Delroy is a loving father of eight and star of TV show 'Can't Pay?
 We'll Take It Away!'.

 Delroy was diagnosed with acute myeloid leukaemia in November 2016.
 At the beginning of 2017, doctors told Delroy that a blood stem cell donation from a matching donor was his best chance of survival but there was no match for him.
 Happily, Delroy has now found his matching donor!

 Stephen - Received a blood stem cell transplant

 25-year-old Stephen is a talented trombonist from the South West.

 Stephen was diagnosed with Hodgkin lymphoma in February 2016.
-He has undergone five rounds of chemotherapy, but has now been told that a blood stem cell donation from a matching donor is his best chance of survival.
+He had undergone five rounds of chemotherapy, when he was told that a blood stem cell donation from a matching donor was his best chance of survival.